Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Communications

 \subsubsection{Applications of AI-driven QC for Channel Assignment}

 \

 \textbf{QC in a single-cell system}:

-A framework of QNNs for resource allocation \cite{done-wucheng-17-ok} was designed in wireless communications, such as 5G/6G, to reduce time complexity while maintaining performance, and a reinforcement-learning-inspired QNN was proposed to further improve performance.
-Specifically, they presented the quantum circuit design of the QNN to ensure practical implementation in NISQ computers.
-The QNN was applied to group users in NOMA as a case study.
-The performance on channel assignment outperformed other solutions, but at the expense of a large number of qubits.
-RL based QC algorithms, quantum multi-agent AC networks, were performed in \cite{done-zuoqixue-14-ok} to construct a robust mobile access system with multiple UAVs.
-The algorithm utilized MARL to enable UAVs to learn collectively and optimize their actions within a shared environment.
-The study addressed scalability challenges by implementing a quantum centralized critic.
-One of its advantages lied in the design of a realistic environment with noise injection, the evaluation of QMARL and noise reflection on training policies.
+A framework of QNNs for resource allocation \cite{done-wucheng-17-ok} is designed in wireless communications, such as 5G/6G, to reduce time complexity while maintaining performance, and a reinforcement-learning-inspired QNN is proposed to further improve performance.
+Specifically, they present the quantum circuit design of the QNN to ensure practical implementation in NISQ computers.
+The proposed QNN architecture comprises three key components: an encoding stage, a multi-layer network, and a decoding stage.
+The encoding phase transforms the original input and weight values into quantum superposition states.
+The main operation of the QNN resembles that of a fully connected classical neural network, where the CCX(·) and CZ(·) gates are utilized as activation functions and inter-neuron connections, respectively.
+The decoding stage is responsible for extracting real-valued outputs from the QNN.
+Since the loss function is computed using real numbers, ratio decoding is applied to map qubit states to real-number outputs.
+The QNN is applied to group users in NOMA as a case study.
+The performance on channel assignment outperforms other solutions, but at the expense of a large number of qubits.